5.5. Transaction Snapshot

 When using the obtained snapshot for the visibility check, active transactions in the snapshot must be treated as in progress even if they have actually been committed or aborted.
 This rule is important because it causes the difference in the behavior between READ COMMITTED and REPEATABLE READ (or SERIALIZABLE).
 We refer to this rule repeatedly in the following sections.

-In the remainder of this section, the transaction manager and transactions are described using a specific scenario Fig. 5.9.
+In the remainder of this section, the transaction manager and transactions are described using the specific scenario illustrated in Figure 5.9.

 The transaction manager always holds information about currently running transactions.
 Suppose that three transactions start one after another, and the isolation level of Transaction_A and Transaction_B are READ COMMITTED, and that of Transaction_C is REPEATABLE READ.